nikhilweee/blog-jekyll/_posts/2018-04-25-getting-started-rnns-pytorch.md

 category: [learn]
 published: false
 ---
 > PyTorch 0.4 has just been released.
-What a good time to write this blog post!
+What better time to write this blog post!

-If you have some understanding of recurrent networks, want to get your hands dirty, but haven't really tried to do that on your own, you are at the right place.
+If you have some understanding of recurrent networks, want to get your hands dirty, but haven't really tried to do that on your own, then you are certainly at the right place.
 This tutorial is a practical guide about getting started with recurrent networks using PyTorch.
 We'll solve a simple cipher using PyTorch 0.4.0, which is the latest version at the time of this writing.

 You are only expected to have some understanding of recurrent networks.
-If you don't, here's the link to the [golden resource](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) (Chris Olah's post on Understanding LSTMs).
-I'll use a single layer LSTM for the task of learning ciphers, which should be a fairly easy exercise.
+If you don't, here's the link to the [golden resource](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) - Chris Olah's post on Understanding LSTMs.
+We'll use a single layer LSTM for the task of learning ciphers, which should be a fairly easy exercise.

 ## The Problem

 Before starting off, let's first define the problem in a concrete manner.
-Let's say we wish to decrypt secret messages using an LSTM.
-For the sake of simplicity, let's assume that our messages are encrypted using the [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher), which is a simple substitution cipher.
+We wish to decrypt secret messages using an LSTM.
+For the sake of simplicity, let's assume that our messages are encrypted using the [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher), which is a really simple substitution cipher.

-The way Caesar cipher works is by replacing each letter of the original message by another letter from the alphabet to form the encrypted message.
-In this tutorial we'll use a right shift of 13, which basically means that `A`(1) becomes `N`(1+13), `B`(2) becomes `O`(2+13), and so on.
-We'll also include an extra character in our alphabet, the `-`, to represent all non-alphanumeric characters.
+Caesar cipher works by replacing each letter of the original message by another letter from a given alphabet to form an encrypted message.
+In this tutorial we'll use a right shift of 13, which basically means that the encrypted version of each letter in the alphabet is the one which occurs 13 places to the right of it.
+So `A`(1) becomes `N`(1+13), `B`(2) becomes `O`(2+13), and so on.
+Our alphabet will include uppercase English characters `A` through `Z`, and an extra letter, `-`, to represent any foreign character.

 With all of these in mind, here's the substitution table for your reference.
-Each letter of the first row is replaced with the corresponding letter from the second row.
+The first row shows all the letters of the alphabet in order.
+To encrypt a message, each letter of the first row can be substituted by the corresponding letter from the second row.
+As an example, the message `THIS-IS-A-SECRET` becomes `FUVEMVEMNMERPDRF` when encrypted.

 ```
 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z -
 N O P Q R S T U V W X Y Z - A B C D E F G H I J K L M
 ```

-As an example, the message `THIS-IS-A-SECRET` becomes `FUVEMVEMNMERPDRF` when encrypted.
-Now you might be wondering why do we need neural networks in the first place.
-You're right.
-In our use case, it makes more sense to decrypt the messages by conventional programming because we _know_ the encryption function beforehand. _This may not be the case everytime_.
+This seems fairly straightforward, right?
+Now you might be wondering why do we use neural networks in the first place.
+In our use case, it sure makes more sense to decrypt the messages by conventional programming because we _know_ the encryption function beforehand. _This may not be the case everytime_.
 Another simple reason to choose this problem is that we could generate loads of training examples on the fly.
 So we don't really need to procure any dataset.
 Yay!

 ## The Dataset